opengreenenergy/DIY-Solar-Power-Meter/README.md

 `Irradiance = Corrected Isc × Calibration Constant`

-In this firmware:
+In the LCD firmware:

 - **Calibration constant** = `15.05 W/m2 per mA`

+In the OLED firmware, the calibration constant can be adjusted in code based on the reference panel used.

-Tilt and azimuth are measured using accelerometer and magnetometer data, then filtered for smooth display.
+Tilt and azimuth are measured using accelerometer and magnetometer data, then filtered for stable display.

 ---